 What is the procedure at ONU?

 - Employee children who are applying for TE benefits for the first time must complete an application.
 The application is available from the TE liaison (Dr. Julie Hurtig, Office of Academic Affairs) - click here for application.
-This application is typically due on November 1 each year.
+This application is typically due in early October each year.
 Additionally, the high school guidance counselor must submit an official high school transcript to the TE liaison on the student's behalf.

 - Parents of children currently receiving TE benefits must complete a recertification form each fall - click here for recertification application form